DataDog/IntegrationTemplate/README.md

 #Setup:

-API Fortress' connecter documentation can be found here: http://apifortress.com/doc/setup-connectors/
+API Fortress' DataDog connecter documentation can be found here: http://apifortress.com/doc/setup-connectors-datadog/

 By setting up a connector and pushing the data to DataDog, all that remains is to assign the imported data (status.success, status.failure) to the desired dashboard and formatting.